 The good thing about doing this loop in this direction is that you get rid of all the incline in this first section.
 While you may not think that’s necessarily a selling point when you’re cursing each climb up, some of these sections are fairly steep – and it’s much easier to climb up them than it is to try to come down them without sliding or falling.

-Soon, you’ll be able to see the radio towers to your north – which is a visual sign that you’re almost done with these firebreak inclines.
+Soon, you’ll be able to see the radio towers to your south – which is a visual sign that you’re almost done with these firebreak inclines.
 A few more bumps, and the trail narrows to a picturesque single track which … well, also goes over a few more bumps on its way up to Whitney Canyon Road.

 Wilson Saddle has a small picnic area, an equestrian corral, and a well-maintained outhouse.
 Take a break here if you’d like, and when you’re ready look for the sign for the Los Pinetos Trail on the north side of the road.
 And get ready for a drastic change in trail conditions.